Epiksha/boilerplate-react/README.md

 A basic boilerplate leveraging [Webpack](https://webpack.js.org/ "Webpack") to transpile React's JSX syntax to CommonJS code, while ES6+ features to be used such as newer variable types (const and let), async/await, classes and others.
 SCSS loaders have been implemented, as well as optimization for both production and development builds.

-In the heart of keeping things simple as the name implies, any kind of Redux setup has been omitted, though it should be relatively seamless to add in if needed.

 To get started, simply run `npm run setup` and `npm start` (if you don't have Node installed see [NPM's Website](https://www.npmjs.com/get-npm "NPM") to download NPM and read their documentation on getting started).
 Once complete, your project should be running on localhost:3000 in your browser.

 ## Scripts